Thyroxine is a major player in thyroid hormone balance in your body.

-Thyroxine is a very important hormone and part of the system of hormones which help regulate thyroid function in your body.
+Thyroxine is a very important hormone and part of the system of hormones that help regulate thyroid function in your body.

 Thyroxine serves as a precursor to the active thyroid hormone T3, and optimal levels of both T3 and T4 are required for proper thyroid function.

-Low levels of Thyroxine often leads to low levels of T3 which may cause symptoms such as fatigue, depression, weight gain and so on.
+Low levels of Thyroxine often lead to low levels of T3 which may cause symptoms such as fatigue, depression, weight gain, and so on.

 You can test for Thyroxine with simple blood tests in the serum, but make sure to evaluate your Free T4 levels (Free Thyroxine) instead of other markers of T4.